Local Opportunities for Community Engagement

 - Get Food USA (remote) – Call food assistance sites to confirm if they are still providing food assistance and hours/days of service (a script if provided when you sign up to volunteer)

 - Hunger Free America (virtual) – a nonprofit and emphasizes the intersection of a social issue with food security – such as environmental justice, racial justice, urban development, and public health.
-To learn more about how to volunteer, visit their website.

 - iMentor (ongoing, long term commitment) – serving various locations and high schools.